Skip to content

 Enterprise subscriptions also include:

-• Team-level enforcement - Admins configure data collection and telemetry policies for the entire organization through the admin panel
+• Team-level enforcement - Admins configure data collection and telemetry policies for the entire organization through the Admin Panel

 When telemetry is enabled, Warp collects: